OCR-D/ocrd-website/site/en/spec/cli.md

 ## Logging

-Data printed to `STDERR` and `STDOUT` is captured linewise and stored as log data.
+Data printed to `STDERR` is captured linewise and stored as log data.

 Processors must adjust logging verbosity according to the [`--log-level` parameter](#-l---log-level-loglevel).

-Errors, especially those leading to exceptions, must be printed to `STDERR`.

 The log messages must have the format `TIME LEVEL LOGGERNAME - MESSAGE\n`, where